Dr. Simon's thoughts have been featured below:

 Dr. Simon and other leading experts in the field are interviewed about a new study providing further evidence of the devastating toll online racism takes on Black youth.

 For many, holidays are a time of fun and hope.
 But for others, the holiday season is a low point.
 So, how do people keep their spirits up?
-Radio Boston talks with Dr. Kevin Simon, the first-ever Chief Behavioral Health Officer for the city of Boston, about seasonal depression in this latest installment of "Be Well."
+Radio Boston talks with Dr. Simon about seasonal depression in this latest installment of "Be Well."

 When a tragedy such as the Lewiston, Maine, shooting occurs, it’s devastating to the family, friends, and community members who are left trying to cope with such a heinous incident.
 What can they do to process their grief?
-What type of mental health care is available for them?
-Dr. Kevin Simon joined WBZNightside to discuss the importance of mental health care, especially for those who are suffering from a traumatic event.
+Dr. Simon joined WBZNightside to discuss the importance of mental health care.

 Dr. Kevin Simon, a psychiatrist and addiction medicine specialist at Boston Children's Hospital speaks to what parents should know about newly approved weight loss medications approved for adolescents.